-Your academic coach is your primary point of contact.
-If your academic coach determines that your audit is incorrect, they will contact the Office of the Registrar for assistance.
+Your academic advisor is your primary point of contact.
+If your advisor determines that your audit is incorrect, they will contact the Office of the Registrar for assistance.

 How do I know what classes I need to take?

 Your audit will outline courses still needed to meet degree, major, minor, and/or concentration requirements within each specific block.
-You may then use this information to discuss your plan with your academic coach.
+You may then use this information to discuss your plan with your academic advisor.

-Your academic coach is your primary point of contact.
-If your academic coach determines that your audit is incorrect, he/she will contact the Office of the Registrar for assistance.
+Your academic advisor is your primary point of contact.
+If your advisor determines that your audit is incorrect, he/she will contact the Office of the Registrar for assistance.

 Everything in my Degree block is checked off, why isn’t my Degree block satisfied?